Research Rules to Live By

 - Don't do it alone: Use library services (ILL, Librarians, Reference desks, Chat, etc.)

 - Google is good (but only to a point)

 - Use Union lists: learn what is "out there"

 - Don't avoid library catalogs.

-- While library catalogs do not offer the immediate gratification of fulltext databases, they remain the primary avenue to the richest information sources
+- While library catalogs don't offer the immediate gratification of full-text databases, they remain the primary avenue to the richest information sources.

-- If you still doubt the value of catalogs, revisit Research Rules #1-3 until you are convinced.
+- If you still doubt the value of catalogs, revisit Research Rules #1-3 until you're convinced.